NCMoseley/Pong/README.md

 # Pong Game

-A basic pong game using SVGs.
+A basic Javascript pong game using SVGs.

 ## Setup